Other-People-UCSD/docs/README.md

 ##  Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.

 ### Installation

 ```
-$ yarn
+pnpm install
 ```

+Install dependencies into `node_modules`.

 ### Local Development

 ```
-$ yarn start
+pnpm start
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.